 If you can believe in my pain then I can believe in you, despite my pain.

 Diagnoses, barriers, darkness and stigmatisation all push us toward loneliness and withdrawal, toward a loss of faith.
 But for those willing to reach through them, they are also entry points that can connect us.
-By highlighting them, we can begin a discussion and we can prove that exploring chronic illness should yield far more than just knowledge of diseases, differences and disabilities.
+By highlighting them, we can begin a discussion and we can prove that exploring chronic illness should yield far more than merely a working knowledge of diseases, differences and disabilities.

 And that’s what this blog is really about.
 I’m going to be posting a lot about myself, particularly at first.
 But the goal will always be to shine a light on the way that our society engages – or fails to engage – with the chronically ill, and what those of us on both sides of the divide can do about it.